JustinDudley/alg-slice-flip-and-widen/testing/README__and__15_notable_test_algs.txt

 LIBRARY OF 15 NOTABLE TEST ALGS

+THE WORK OUTLINED BELOW HAS ALREADY BEEN DONE.
+IN FUTURE, THE WAY TO TEST THIS PROGRAM AGAINST A CORRECTLY WORKING VERSION IS:
+  -- SET is_test TO TRUE, COMPARE OUTPUT FILE TO "TEST_SUITE_15__OUTPUT_Wed__comments_included.txt" USING DIFFCHECKER ONLINE -- SET is_test TO FALSE, COMPARE OUPUT FILE TO "TEST_SUITE_15__OUTPUT_Wed.txt" USING DIFFCHECKER ONLINE

-These algs were carefully selected to represent the whole The algs belong to DIFFERENT GROUPS, so beware when running them through various projects:  They won't produce the same centers OR the same edges/corners as each other
+These 15 algs were carefully selected to represent the whole.
+The algs belong to DIFFERENT GROUPS, so beware when running them through various projects:  They won't produce the same centers OR the same edges/corners as each other.
 Ultimately, these algs may constitue the entirety of algs used in my testing suite.
 Don't know yet.

-Make a third, ALPHABETIZED result list?
+How to use the 15 algs to test this programming:
+Run the program, open the resultant output file

-  # check VALIDITY with validate-alg-list project
+  # check VALIDITY with validate-alg-list project   --Does each alg induce the correct pattern on the cube?
+[Algs belong to different groups, so must run them separately through validate-alg-list]
-	# check for DUPLICATES  --Using google sheets or Excel, check for duplicates in result list (AFTER eliminating the Y0 symbol) for SEVERAL starter algs.
-(This would indicate ive done something wrong logically.)
+	# check for DUPLICATES   --Using google sheets or Excel, check for duplicates in result list (AFTER eliminating the Y0 symbol).
+Duplicates would indicate ive done something wrong logically.
-	# check completeness (painstaking)
+	# check COMPLETENESS (painstaking)  --see the 15 algs below
       - check a corners alg that has a slice.
       - check algs that have 0, 1, 2 and 3 slices.
       - check the X0 case for proper inclusion of the non-comp base alg
       - check 2 algs with U D, F B2 type duos to make sure YorZ ripples through them correctly and doesn't create functionally identical duplicates.
       - check an alg that has zero results.
-      - need  all 4 dual examples.
-ONLY USING 3.
-That's okay.
+      - check all 4 dual examples.  [ ONLY CHECKING 3.
+That's okay. ]
       - check an X and an X' for proper iteration.
-Basically just need to run them through VAlidation project.
+Basically just need to run them through Validation project.

 CHECKS FOR COMPLETENESS
-Each of the 15 algs below has verbiage explaining why it's on this list, and what to (painstakingly) check for when viewing the results
+Each of the 15 algs below has verbiage explaining why it's on this list, and what to (painstakingly) check for when viewing the results.

 1.
 R2 D2 F B' R L2 F B' D' L2 U R L' B'